EJS Colorizer

 File-path completions inside

 include()list.ejsand.htmlfiles relative to the current file with directory traversal.
 Everyinclude()path is a clickable document link (Ctrl/Cmd+click).
 Go to Definition (F12) jumps to the first line of the included file.
-A warning diagnostic fires when aninclude()path does not exist on disk. -
+A warning diagnostic fires when aninclude()path does not exist on disk.
+All of it is scoped to the code region inside an EJS tag, soinclude()written in prose, in an HTML comment, or in a<script>body is left alone — including path completion, which additionally treats a tag you are still typing as a tag, so completions appear mid-edit before the%>exists.
+A commented-outinclude()is the one deliberate disagreement: it raises no warning, but its link and F12 still work, since those only answer where the pointer already is. -

 JavaScript syntax diagnostics